Ada-Developers-Academy/daily-curriculum/week18/wednesday/routing-pt-1.md

 ##Configure the app

 Let's configure our app.
-In `app.js`, add the following line:
+In `app.js`, below all of the lines you added previously (and outside of the block you made previously) add the following line:

     blahgApp.config(function($stateProvider, $urlRouterProvider) {
         $stateProvider